 # graph it

+g.cc <- graph.cc(ips, av.df)

+This code runs, but I get this warning at the end:

+Warning message:

+In vattrs[[name]][index] <- value :

+number of items to replace is not a multiple of replacement length

-g.cc <- graph.cc(ips, av.df)Figure 4.9 Graph Of Malicious Destination Traffic By Country [793725c04f09.pdf]
+Figure 4.9 Graph Of Malicious Destination Traffic By Country [793725c04f09.pdf]

 The bar chart on the right serves as both a legend for the colors of the graph nodes and also provides a summary of the totals of each classification type.
 Of note in Figure 4-9 we can see there is some potential C&C traffic and that the United States has the highest number of possible malicious destinations.
 With graph.cc()’s ASN cousin and the slicing & dicing example in Listing 4-12, you should have enough tools to generate your own views to look at different aspects of the malicious traffic.